Ramón Martín Huerta: Personal life

 Ramón Martín Huerta was born in San Juan de los Lagos, Jalisco on 24 January 1957.
 He studied business administration in the Universidad del Bajío.
 He was married to María Esther Montes Hernández with whom he had 3 children: Héctor Ramón, César Alejandro and Denisse.

 Political career

 During the 1980s he joined the PAN and became an active member.
 He was Director of Guanajuato's Industrials Association; there he met Vicente Fox and introduced him into politics.

 From 1988 to 1991 he served in the lower house of the Mexican Congress.
 He was assigned personal secretary of former Governor Carlos Medina Plascencia.
 When Vicente Fox was elected Governor of Guanajuato he became a cabinet member and later, when Fox resigned in 1999 to run for the presidency, he was appointed substitute governor.

-A trusted Fox ally and friend, Martín Huerta worked in the Secretary of the Interior from 2000 to 2004.
-In 2004 President Fox assigned Martín Huerta as Public Safety Secretary replacing former incumbent Alejandro Gertz Manero.
+A trusted Fox ally and friend, Martín Huerta worked as the Secretary of the Interior from 2000 to 2004.
+In 2004 President Fox assigned Martín Huerta as Public Safety Secretary, replacing former incumbent Alejandro Gertz Manero.